Mimino666/python-xextract/README.rst

 **Default value**: ``'href'`` for ``Url`` parser. ``'_text'`` otherwise.

-Use ``attr`` parameter to specify what to extract from the matched element.
+Use ``attr`` parameter to specify what data to extract from the matched element.

 +-------------------+-----------------------------------------------------+
 | Value of ``attr`` | Meaning                                             |